CCZU-Myan/PillarAHCNet/README.md

-The official Python code for PillarAHCNet and We will be releasing our code.
+The official Python code for PillarHMCNet and We will be releasing our code.
 This is a visualization of the detection results of our model.
 ![Myan5](https://github.com/CCZU-Myan/PillarAHCNet/assets/107938993/e3533fcf-2835-4e81-a53c-dcca52a090be)